Blog & Resources

 to trim the

-spear until it breaks somewhere in the middle
+spear until it breaks somewhere in the middle, everything from the

 middle up will be tender enough to eat easily.
 For less waste and a more